MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/migrate-cluster-new-hardware.md

     Get-VM -ComputerName Server01 | Where-Object {$_.State -eq 'Running'}
     ```

-1. Update your VMs to the latest version to take advantage of all the advancements:
+1. Update your VMs to the latest version for Azure Stack HCI to take advantage of all the advancements:

     ```powershell
     Get-VM | Update-VMVersion -Force